exogee-technology/graphweaver/src/packages/end-to-end/README.md

 `pnpm import-storage-provider` // this will copy over the example app to the local `./app` directory and use the packed node modules.
 `pnpm start-server` // this will start the app from the `./app` directory `pnpm test-ui-storage-provider` // This will run the playwright UI tests

+## Fuzzer

+The 'fuzzer' tests are currently under construction.
+For now, you will need to follow the instructions within and then run the `rest-with-auth` example.
+These tests do not run in the pipeline yet.